These homemade funfetti cupcakes are moist and delicious with a light, fluffy frosting that tastes just like vanilla ice cream!

 Boxed mixes have nothing on this moist, flavorful vanilla cake.
 But vanilla frostings are something I’ve struggled with for years.
 American buttercreams are usually cloyingly sweet and heavy, while meringue buttercreams tend to be too rich and buttery for my taste.

-When I need a white frosting, I almost always go with tangy cream cheese.
+So, when I need a white frosting, I almost always go with tangy cream cheese.
 However in this case, the cupcakes would be at room temperature for hours before the party, and I find that cream cheese frosting is better refrigerated – as much for its tendency to be softer and meltier as for any potential risk of souring.

 Ultimately I went with an American buttercream, but added some whipping cream to keep it lighter and less sweet.
 It ended up tasting just like vanilla ice cream!